Sparse High-Dimensional Vector Autoregressive Bootstrap: Introduction

 All theoretical results in this paper are established under two different sets of assumptions on the errors.
 First, we assume the errors have sub-gaussian moments, which generally allows $N$ to grow at an exponential rate of $T$.
 Second, we assume that the errors have some finite number of absolute moments, which effectively restricts the growth of $N$ to some polynomial rate of $T$.
-In \Cref{sec:bootexplained}, we introduce the multiplier bootstrap for sparsely estimated high-dimensional VARs.
-In \Cref{sec:HDCLTlinear}, we start by providing a high-dimensional central limit theorem (HDCLT) for linear processes in \cref{thm:HDCLTforLP}, which may be of independent interest.
-In \Cref{sec:HDCLTVAR}, we introduce the stationary VAR model, and show that under consistent estimation, the long run covariance structure is recovered with high probability. \cref{thm:CovarianceCloseness} provides a consistency result for the covariance matrix.
-In \Cref{sec:bootstrapworld}, we show that the bootstrap's behaviour is asymptotically similar to that of the original sample.
-In particular, \cref{thm:HDCLTforboot} provides a HDCLT for the bootstrap process which mirrors that of \cref{thm:HDCLTforLP}, and \cref{thm:bootstrapconsistency} shows consistency of the bootstrap. \Cref{sec:lassoexample} then shows how these results can be used to establish validity of inference in VARs estimated by the lasso.
+In Section \ref{sec:bootexplained}, we introduce the multiplier bootstrap for sparsely estimated high-dimensional VARs.
+In Section \ref{sec:HDCLTlinear}, we start by providing a high-dimensional central limit theorem (HDCLT) for linear processes in Theorem \ref{thm:HDCLTforLP}, which may be of independent interest.
+In Section \ref{sec:HDCLTVAR}, we introduce the stable VAR model, and show that under consistent estimation, the long run covariance structure is recovered with high probability.
+Theorem \ref{thm:CovarianceCloseness} provides a consistency result for the covariance matrix.
+In Section \ref{sec:bootstrapworld}, we show that the bootstrap's behaviour is asymptotically similar to that of the original sample.
+In particular, Theorem \ref{thm:HDCLTforboot} provides a HDCLT for the bootstrap process which mirrors that of Theorem \ref{thm:HDCLTforLP}, and Theorem \ref{thm:bootstrapconsistency} shows consistency of the bootstrap.
+Section \ref{sec:lassoexample} then shows how these results can be used to establish validity of inference in VARs estimated by the lasso.
+Section \ref{sec:simulations} demonstrates the finite sample performance of our proposed method in a simulation exercise, Section \ref{sec:empirical} demonstrates the method in an empirical application, and Section \ref{sec:conclusion} concludes.